aaronsharma/SEGP/Portfolio/System Integration & UX.md

 </p>

-  It became apparent that using a bar-chart was a more complicated issue, as it needed to react in the opposite way to that anticapted i.e. a greater device usage value should **shrink** the chart and vice-versa.
+  It became apparent that using a bar-chart was a more complicated issue, as it needed to react in the opposite way to that anticipated i.e. a greater device usage value should **shrink** the chart and vice-versa.
 One solution is to modify the bar-chart so that is has minus figures, allowing it to drop.
 Then using the standard 8kWh average equals 20 in our matrix, the algorithm if tweaked thus:

  <p align="center">